Fusing Pretrained ViTs with TCNet for Enhanced EEG Regression: Introduction

 \section{Introduction}

-The analysis of Electroencephalogram (EEG) signals is a cornerstone in the advancement of Brain-Computer Interfaces (BCIs), offering profound insights into the intricate neural processes of the human brain.
+Analyzing Electroencephalogram (EEG) signals is fundamental to the progress of Brain-Computer Interfaces (BCIs), offering deep insights into the complex neural processes of the human brain.
+In the past decade, a wide range of machine learning and deep learning algorithms have been applied to EEG data, resulting in significant advancements in various applications.
+These applications encompass emotion recognition, motor imagery, mental workload evaluation, seizure detection, Alzheimer's disease classification, sleep stage scoring, and many others \citep{craik2019deep,roy2019deep,altaheri2023deep,qu2022time,gao2021complex,hossain2023status,yi2022attention,key2024advancing,li2024enhancing,koome2023trends,dou2022time,zhou2022brainactivity1,qu2020identifying,qu2020using,qu2020multi,qu2018eeg,qu2019personalized,murungi2023empowering,saeidi2021neural,qu2022eeg4home,rasheed2020machine,wang2022eeg,dadebayev2022eeg,li2020deep,aggarwal2022review}.
 EEG regression, in particular, stands as a pivotal tool in both neuroscience and medical diagnostics, gaining prominence for its ability to decode complex neural dynamics.
 This technique plays a crucial role in a myriad of applications, ranging from pinpointing brain damage locations to monitoring cognitive activities and deciphering the neural basis of seizures \citep{eegclassification, predictiveregression, fundamentaleeg}.
 The essence of EEG regression lies in its capacity to transform raw EEG data into interpretable and meaningful information, thus providing an invaluable perspective into the brain's operations.

 In the realm of machine learning, the advent of Transformer models has marked a revolutionary shift in EEG regression analysis.
 Initially celebrated for their breakthroughs in natural language processing, these models have been adeptly modified to cater to EEG data analysis, substantially elevating both the precision and efficiency of the analysis \citep{eegemotion}.
 A significant stride in this field is the adaptation of pre-trained Vision Transformers (ViTs) for EEG datasets, such as ImageNet \cite{imagenet}.
 The application of ViTs in EEG regression has demonstrated exceptional results, surpassing traditional methods across various benchmarks \citep{vit2eeg}.